ole1986/wc-invoice-pdf/readme.txt

 * Manage invoice status and due date
 * Email submission schedule for invoices
 * Individual payment reminder (internal and customer)
-* Customizable PDF and Email content through placeholders
+* Customizable PDF template and Email content through placeholders
 * [NEW] Support for XRechnung according to EN16931

 **WooCommerce Extended**